5 benefits of conducting risk assessments

 - Recognise and control hazards in your workplace.

-- Create awareness among your employees – and use it as a training tool as well.
+- Create awareness among your employees – and use it as a training tool.

 - Reduce incidents in the workplace.